 Mattia has led the academic and operational management of the Project since early 2014.
 A trained philosopher of mind with a background in economics, he is now the Convener of the courses in the philosophy of social science at the London School of Economics and Political Science.
 As a project manager in academia, Mattia has developed a keen interest in issues of research management and governance.
 He can also be found at www.mattiagallotti.com

 Matt oversees the digital outputs for the project including the website and related online resources.
 A historian by training with research interests in book history and knowledge creation in the early modern period, he now mainly works in research facilitation and manages the use of tools across the digital humanities in the School of Advanced Study.
 Matt can also be found on his website: Sixteenth Century Scholar.

 Anna coordinates the activities, events and campaigns of The Human Mind Project.
-Anna leads on operations, communications and engagement, and supports the Project’s manager in the strategic development of the Project.
+Anna leads on operations, communications and engagement, and works with the Project’s manager on the strategic development of the Project.
 Before joining the School of Advanced Study Anna worked in research administration at the UCL Institute of Education.
 In addition to her work for the Project Anna recently completed an MA in Social Research at Warwick University.